CrescentonC/mlscript/icfp24-artifact-response/response.md

 #### Nitpicks

-The generated plots have the benchmarks in a different order than that in the paper.
+> The generated plots have the benchmarks in a different order than that in the paper.
 For example, the first 3 benchmarks on the second row are LCSS, Lambda and LastPiece in the paper, but they are Lambda, LastPiece and LCSS in the plots.
 It will make the correspondence easier to spot if they are arranged in the same way.

+TODO: Thanks.
+Will fix.

 ## Reusable